-PCDD-PCDF emissions were high in the early nineties (546 g TEQ), but are greatly reduced in 2021 (29 g TEQ), with a decline of 95 % (Figure 2 16 and Figure 2 17).
-The greatest absolute emission reductions are made in the energy sector, the cement production sector and the municipal waste incineration.
+PCDD-PCDF emissions were high in the early nineties (519 g TEQ), but are greatly reduced in 2023 (28 g TEQ), with a decline of 95 % (Figure 2 16 and Figure 2 17).
+The greatest absolute emission reductions are made in the energy sector, the municipal waste incineration and the iron and steel production sector.